breadbored/breadbored.github.io/_posts/2026-01-25-butano-series-1.1.md

 C/C++ IntelliSense is supported natively in Zed Editor.
 Ensure that your paths match your setup in the `.clangd` file.

+The configuration I included in the `.clangd` file is for Linux and macOS.
+If you're using Windows, you may need to adjust the paths accordingly.

 ## Chapter Overview

 ###### ButanoSeriesNav "1.1","1.1"